 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll need an HVAC pro like Herman Allen Plumbing, Heating & Cooling to repair an air conditioner coolant leak.
-In many situations, it may just be better to schedule air conditioning installation since Freon is expensive.
-Production of this coolant was halted in 2020 because of its harmful effects on the ozone layer.
-As a result, just limited recycled quantities are available.
+Freon is hazardous to your health if handled improperly, so you’ll need an HVAC pro like Herman Allen Plumbing, Heating & Cooling to repair an air conditioner coolant leak.
+In many situations, it might just be better to schedule air conditioning installation since Freon is expensive.
+Production of this coolant was stopped in 2020 because of its damaging effects on the ozone layer.
+As a result, only limited recycled quantities are available.

-When it comes to air conditioning repair in Greater Richmond, turn to the company your neighbors and friends trust.
-We’ve been known for our fast, friendly and reasonable services since {year}.
+When it comes to air conditioning repair in Greater Richmond, go with the company your neighbors and friends trust.
+We’ve been known for our fast, friendly and affordable services since {year}.
 Contact us at 804-302-6657 to request your appointment now!